yvesvanbroekhoven/jquery-tjoetjoep/README.md

 # How to use:

 * (Be sure you end your href url with the youtube ID, no other parameters)
+* Add swfobject 2 to your page, otherwise this won't work

 ## HTML:
 ```